TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 .. danger::

-   Be aware that request hashes (HMAC) doesn't protect against **Identity** field manipulation.
+   Be aware that request hashes (HMAC) don't protect against **Identity** field manipulation.
-   An attacker can modify the identify field value and then can update the value of another record, even if he doesn't usually have access to it.
+   An attacker can modify the identity field value and then can update the value of another record, even if he doesn't usually have access to it.
 You have to implement your own validation for the Identity field value (verify ownership of the record, add another hidden field which validates the identity field